Meet our team of passionate volunteers.

 After the earthquake in 2010, my husband Jeff and I went to help.
 We were blown away by the strong and resilient people we met.
 Even with impossible devastation to overcome, they remained positive and cheerful.
 I noticed that the aid did not reach many of the areas of Port Au Prince we were visiting and I wanted to do something more long term to help.
 I chose education because it can provide the tools that kids need to build their futures and better their communities.
 I tested the program with 3 kids in 2011 with great success.
 By 2013 I had 15 kids enrolled and sponsored.

-Since then, Chris Clark has joined F4H as my partner and our organization has steadily grown.
-We now sponsor 23 kids in school and with the help of our airline passes, we travel to Haiti four times each year to monitor their progress and deliver donated goods to the kids and their families.
+We now sponsor 24 kids in school and with the help of our airline passes, we travel to Haiti four times each year to monitor their progress and deliver donated goods to the kids and their families.

 This is truly a labor of love for me and I appreciate everyone who has helped make F4H possible.